fmenemo/fmenemo.github.io/_posts/2017-05-04-spaceapps.md

 ---
 title:  "NASA SpaceApps 2017 experience"
 categories:
-  - hackaton
-  - achievements
+  - hackathon
 tags:
-  - hackaton
+  - hackathon
   - achievements
+  - experiences
 ---

 Last weekend, the NASA SpaceApps challenge took place.
 In particular, I participated in the Zaragoza hub of said challenge.
 I will try to summarize my experience as best as I can, but *spoiler alert* it was a blast!